getludic/ludic/docs/components.md

 **Key Takeaway**

 While f-strings are convenient, exercise caution to prevent memory leaks.
 Use them within the provided safety mechanisms.
-In contexts like task queues or other web frameworks, you can use similar mechanism of wrapping to achieve memory safety.
+In contexts like task queues or other web frameworks, you can use a similar mechanism of wrapping to achieve memory safety.

 ## Available Methods